opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 let loopIndex = setInterval(
     function() {
         context.drawImage(video, 0, 0, width, height);
-        src.data().set(context.getImageData(0, 0, width, height).data);
+        src.data.set(context.getImageData(0, 0, width, height).data);
         cv.cvtColor(src, dst, cv.COLOR_RGBA2GRAY);
         cv.imshow("canvasOutput", dst); // canvasOutput is the id of another <canvas>;
     }, 33);
 @endcode

 In addition, OpenCV.js implements cv.VideoCapture using the above method.
-You need not to add the hidden canvas tag manually.
+You need not to add the hidden canvas element manually.
 For performance reasons, the mat passed to read() function should be constructed with cv.CV_8UC4 type and same size as the video.
 The above code of playing video could be simplified as below.
 @code{.js}
 let src = new cv.Mat(height, width, cv.CV_8UC4);
 let dst = new cv.Mat(height, width, cv.CV_8UC1);

-// "video" is the id of the video tag let cap = new cv.VideoCapture("video");
+// videoSource is the video id or element. let cap = new cv.VideoCapture(videoSource);
 let loopIndex = setInterval(
     function() {
         // the read() function need a mat with cv.CV_8UC4 type and size same as the video